 It represents a subset of an OBX, thus an OBX would be able to capture the information contained in OBR-13 and provide the necessary meaning so a computer based information system can actually do something with it.

-Consequently the proposal is to deprecate OBR-13 in favor of utilizing the OBX segment under the OBR.
+Consequently the proposal is to deprecate OBR-13 in favor of utilizing the OBX segment under the OBR or SPM as appropriate.

 OBX under the OBR SEGMENT